GLOBAL MARKETS-Global stocks edge up, dollar holds near 5-month low | Headlines

 GLOBAL MARKETS-Global stocks edge up, dollar holds near 5-month low

-Oil prices jumped over 3% to the highest in almost a month, supported by Middle East strife and investor hopes that possible rate cuts will boost global economic growth and fuel demand.
+Oil prices jumped over 3% earlier in the session to the highest in almost a month, as Middle East strife continues and investor hope possible rate cuts will boost global economic growth and fuel demand.
 Trading was thin on the day after Christmas with several markets, including those in Australia, Hong Kong, Britain and Germany, closed for Boxing Day.
-MSCI's gauge of stocks across the globe gained 0.31%.
+MSCI's gauge of stocks across the globe gained 0.39%.

 Global stocks crept higher on Tuesday and the dollar lingered near a five-month low as investors held fast to bets that cooling U.S. inflation will lead the Federal Reserve to cut interest rates next year.
-Oil prices jumped over 3% to the highest in almost a month, supported by Middle East strife and investor hopes that possible rate cuts will boost global economic growth and fuel demand.
+Oil prices jumped over 3% earlier in the session to the highest in almost a month, as Middle East strife continues and investor hope possible rate cuts will boost global economic growth and fuel demand.

 In a sign the U.S. economy was holding up, a report by Mastercard on Tuesday showed U.S. retail sales rose 3.1% between Nov.
 1 and Dec.
 24, lower than last year's 7.6% gain.
 "Consumers are still spending, but they're still price conscious and want to stretch their budgets," said Arun Sundaram, an analyst at CRFA Research.

-The dollar index was flat at 101.55, within sight of a five-month low of 101.42 struck on Friday.
-A soft dollar helped to lift the euro 0.25% to $1.1034.
+The dollar index slipped 0.17% to 101.47, a hair's breadth from a five-month low of 101.42 struck on Friday.
+A soft dollar helped to lift the euro up 0.3% to $1.104.
 Investors were still digesting data released on Friday that showed U.S. prices fell in November for the first time in more than 3-1/2 years, underscoring the economy's durability.

 Inflation, as measured by the personal consumption expenditures (PCE) price index, fell 0.1% last month.
 "In a way, markets could not have asked for better news from the continued easing of the core PCE deflator in November," said Nicholas Chia, Asia macro strategist at Standard Chartered.